 1.35.
-With considerable learning and maturity of the ecosystem, and a reasonably fair debtor-creditor relationship in place, the ground seems ready to experiment new options for resolution of stress under the Code in furtherance of its objectives.
-The experience from implementation of the Code, including evolution of the ecosystem, stabilisation of processes, growing jurisprudence has prepared ground to look at new initiatives to further improve the effectiveness of the Code.
-The then Minister of Finance and Corporate Affairs advocated that going forward, once an honest creditor-debtor relationship was restored on account of the Code, there would be a need to marry the insolvency framework with out-of-court settlement schemes.
-Since then the market has been advocating and anticipating a resolution framework which is a hybrid of the court supervised insolvency framework and out-of-court restructuring schemes to facilitate resolutions that are happening today in the shadow or on account of the Code.
-In recognition of the need, the Government started exploring the feasibility of implementing a 'pre-packaged' bankruptcy scheme, to aid the existing insolvency framework and cut cost and time of the resolution process.
-It invited suggestions for implementation of pre-packaged insolvency resolution
+With considerable learning and maturity of the ecosystem, and a reasonably fair debtorcreditor relationship in place, the ground seems ready to experiment new options for resolution of stress under the Code in furtherance of its objectives.
+The experience from implementation of the Code, including evolution of the ecosystem, stabilisation of processes, growing jurisprudence has prepared ground to look at new initiatives to further improve the effectiveness of the Code.61 The then Minister of Finance and Corporate Affairs advocated that going forward, once an honest creditor-debtor relationship was restored on account of the Code, there would be a need to marry the insolvency framework with out-of-court settlement schemes.62 Since then the market has been advocating and anticipating a resolution framework which is a hybrid of the court supervised insolvency framework and out-of-court restructuring schemes to facilitate resolutions that are happening today in the shadow or on account of the Code.
+In recognition of the need, the Government started exploring the feasibility of implementing a 'pre-packaged' bankruptcy scheme, to aid the existing insolvency framework and cut cost and time of the resolution process.63 It invited suggestions for implementation of pre-packaged insolvency resolution.64

 1.36.
-Pre-pack has emerged as an innovative corporate rescue method that incorporates the virtues of both informal (out-of-court) and formal (judicial) insolvency proceedings.
-It seems to be preferred hybrid framework, as it empowers stakeholders to resolve the stress of a CD as going concern, with the minimum assistance of the State.
+Pre-pack has emerged as an innovative corporate rescue method that incorporates the virtues of both informal (out-of-court) and formal (judicial) insolvency proceedings.65 It seems to be preferred hybrid framework, as it empowers stakeholders to resolve the stress of a CD as going concern, with the minimum assistance of the State.
 It is considered fast, cost efficient, and effective in resolution of stress, much before value deteriorates, with the least business disruptions and without attracting the stigma attached with the formal insolvency process.
 It

-&lt;sup>60 Aparna Ravi (2020), "Introducing Pre-packs in India - A Useful Tool in Times of COVID-19?", Oxford Business Law Blog, May 25
+60 Aparna Ravi (2020), "Introducing Pre-packs in India - A Useful Tool in Times of COVID-19?", Oxford Business Law Blog, May 25

-MCA (2020), Order No. 30/20/2020-Insolvency Section dated June 24
+61 MCA (2020), Order No. 30/20/2020-Insolvency Section dated June 24

-Shri Arun Jaitley, Union Minister of Finance and Corporate Affairs (2018) at the Conference on 'Insolvency and Bankruptcy Code, 2016: A Roadmap for the Next Two Years' organised by IBBI in collaboration with Vidhi Centre for Policy at New Delhi on December 18, https://ibbi.gov.in/uploads/resources/Vidhi\Speech\FM.pdf
+62 Shri Arun Jaitley, Union Minister of Finance and Corporate Affairs (2018) at the Conference on 'Insolvency and Bankruptcy Code, 2016: A Roadmap for the Next Two Years' organised by IBBI in collaboration with Vidhi Centre for Policy at New Delhi on December 18, https://ibbi.gov.in/uploads/resources/Vidhi_Speech_FM.pdf> starts with an informal understanding, engages the stakeholders in between, and ends with a judicial blessing of the outcome, though the nuances differ across jurisdictions.
+The insolvency laws around the world provide a variant of pre-pack, in addition to regular resolution process.

-MCA (2018), Monthly Newsletter, November
+63 MCA (2018), Monthly Newsletter, November